AbhiTheModder/frida-agent-api/README.md

 ## F.A.Q

 1. **Why?**
 Modern Frida versions require a tedious setup: initializing projects with `frida-create`, managing bridges (*[Starting with Frida 17.0.0, bridges are no longer bundled with Frida’s GumJS runtime](https://frida.re/docs/bridges/)*), and manual compilation.
-These steps are often impossible(at the time of writing this) in environments like **Termux**, where `frida-compile` frequently fails.
+These steps are often challenging (at the time of writing this) in environments like **Termux**, where `frida-compile` frequently fails.

 **This project automates the entire workflow**.
 Simply provide your script, and the tool handles project creation, dependency management, and compilation for you.